Dashboards

 Farm Labor

-USDA NASS tracks farm labor through the semi-annual Agricultural Labor Survey and the Census.
+The USDA tracks farm labor through the semi-annual Agricultural Labor Survey and the Census.
 The farm labor report includes hired workers, reference weeks, and wage rates.
 Hired workers are all persons paid by the farm operator to perform agricultural training or work on the farm.
 This includes field workers, livestock workers, supervisors/managers, and other clerical/maintenance workers.

 Cash Rents

 Cash rents refer to the fixed dollar amount paid per acre for the right to use land for agricultural production, as opposed to payment based on a share of the crop or profits.
-The USDA NASS conducts the Cash Rents Survey, which provides estimates of cash rent paid for irrigated cropland, non‑irrigated cropland, and pasture.
+The USDA conducts the Cash Rents Survey, which provides estimates of cash rent paid for irrigated cropland, non‑irrigated cropland, and pasture.

 Fruits and Tree Nuts

-Through its survey programs, the USDA NASS tracks and provides metrics for some of the most prominent crops in Hawaiʻi, including bearing acreage, yields, utilized production and unit prices for avocados, coffee, macadamia nuts, and papayas.
+Through its survey programs, the USDA tracks and provides metrics for some of the most prominent crops in Hawaiʻi, including bearing acreage, yields, utilized production and unit prices for avocados, coffee, macadamia nuts, and papayas.

 Animals & Products